Many or all companies we feature compensate us. Compensation and editorial

 • No required fees for qualified borrowers

 SoFi is a major lender that offers a wide range of financial services and works well for borrowers with good credit.
-SoFi stands out due to its minimal fees, rate discounts, and unemployment protection.
+SoFi stands out due to its minimal fees and rate discounts.

 SoFi lets you prequalify with a soft credit check.
 If you’re approved and accept your loan terms before 7 p.m.
 Eastern, you could even get your funds the same day you apply.

 Origination fees go up to 6%, but qualifying borrowers might not pay any fees at all.
 SoFi doesn’t charge late fees either, regardless of your credit score.
-APRs start at 8.99%, including SoFi’s autopay and direct deposit discounts.
+Fixed rate APRs start at 8.99% with all discounts applied, including SoFi’s autopay and direct deposit discounts.

 Best for fair credit – Upgrade